 Barney lands hard.
 He’s out cold for twenty or thirty seconds.
 Once awake, he pushes himself up.
 He staggers looks around but isn’t sure what has happened.

 The tree has pushed the driver side door into Virginia.
 After the airbag inflated she has about an inch and a half of space to move her head.
 The steering wheel is pressed against her chest.
 She doesn’t know how long she can breathe like this.
 Then she smells gas.
 She yells for Barney, “Get help.
 Hurry!”

 Barney staggers and yells, “Hang on, I’m going.”

 Barney gets a half a mile from the car.
 His head is spinning.
-He sits on the guard rail on the side of the canyon.
-He gets dizzy, smells smoke, falls backwards and passes out.
+He sits on the guardrail on the side of the canyon.
+He gets dizzy, smells smoke, falls backward and passes out.